pluralize-abenson/LRPK/README.md

 2. [Clone](https://docs.github.com/en/github/creating-cloning-and-archiving-repositories/cloning-a-repository) your forked repository to your local machine.
 3. `cd` into the directory and run `pip install -e .`
 4. Run `main.py` to test that your setup is working `python main.py`

+When you make a change, `git add`, `git commit`, and `git push` to your fork.
+When you're ready to submit your changes to this repo, create a [pull request](https://docs.github.com/en/github/collaborating-with-issues-and-pull-requests/about-pull-requests).